-In his late teens, he set off up to London to train as an apprentice compositor (setting type) in Harrow.
-By 1911, he was lodging with his first cousin, Thomas Charles Ellyatt who worked on the railways.
+By 1911, he had set off up to London to train as an apprentice compositor (setting type) in Harrow. and in April that year was lodging with his first cousin, Thomas Charles Ellyatt who worked on the railways.

-He is buried at Franvillers, France, but is remembered with his mother Elizabeth (Bessie) on a gravestone at St Euny Church, Redruth.
+Chester is also remembered with his mother Elizabeth (Bessie) on a gravestone at St Euny Church, Redruth.

 At Redruth Wesleyan Chapel he is remembered on plaques inside, and outside, the chapel which commemorate the young men – former members of its congregation, who were killed in WW1.